High School Curriculum

 Prerequisite: Business Marketing

-Students will have the opportunity to compete in DECA-related events while enrolled in the course.
+Students will also have the opportunity to compete in DECA-related events while enrolled in the course.
 DECA offers business-related role-play events and written projects that compete at the district, state, and national levels.
 Students competing in DECA must be enrolled in a business course.
-(0.5 Credit; Half Block Fall Semester)

 Students may also have the opportunity to assist in running the student-operated SMA Apparel Store.